dragonwocky/skink/README.md

 ### Known Issues

 - Cleverbot responds too slowly.
-- Numerous response messages are ugly and/or either too generic or not generic enough.
+- Only up to 99 messages can be pruned each time.
+- Custom user prefixes are global, not per-server.
+Is this good or bad?

 ### Contributing